Steve-Jones/3DAugmentedRealityApp/README.md

 # 3DAugmentedRealityApp

-Augmented reality application using Unity and Eclipse
+Augmented reality application using Unity and Android

 Goal: To create an application that will render 3D objects in a scene when a marker is presented to a camera